Beyond Forgetting: Machine Unlearning Elicits Controllable Side Behaviors and Capabilities: Introduction

-\ding{192} We revisit RM through the lens of the \emph{linear representation hypothesis}~\citep{park2024linear}, which posits that a high-level concept is encoded linearly in the model's latent space.
+\ding{192} We approach and revisit RM through the lens of the \emph{Linear Representation Hypothesis}~\citep{park2024linear}, which posits that a high-level concept is encoded linearly in the model's latent space.
 Consequently, if there is a one-dimensional vector corresponding to a target high-level concept, it becomes possible to intervene on this concept vector via linear operations within the \emph{forget-representation space}.
-From this perspective, we propose the \emph{\textbf{Controllable Side Effect Hypothesis}}: beyond ``forgetting,'' machine unlearning elicits controllable \emph{side behaviors and capabilities} corresponding to the high-level concept.
+From this perspective, we propose the \emph{\textbf{Controllable Emergent Capability Hypothesis}}: \emph{Beyond ``forgetting,'' machine unlearning via RM elicits controllable emergent side behaviors and stronger side emergent capabilities corresponding to the high-level concept.}

-\ding{193} To validate the hypothesis, we propose two conceptual models for LLM unlearning: \emph{representational addition (RAd)} and \emph{representational ablation (RAb)}.
-RAd guides the model to unlearn by adding the concept's representation to forget-representations.
-In contrast, RAb guides the model to eliminate information in forget-representations that aligned with the concept’s representation.
+\ding{193} To validate the hypothesis, we propose two conceptual models for LLM unlearning: \emph{Representational Addition (RAd)} and \emph{Representational Ablation (RAb)}.
+RAd guides the model to unlearn by steering forget-representations toward the high-level concept's representation, thereby eliciting side behaviors and capabilities aligned with that high-level concept.
+In contrast, RAb guides the model to unlearn by projecting forget-representations onto the null space of the high-level concept direction, thereby eliminating components aligned with the high-level concept and suppressing the corresponding behaviors and capabilities.